cosee-concourse/s3-artifact-resource/README.md

 * `region_name`: *Required.* The region the bucket is in.

 * `filename`: *Required* Prefix of the filename to be used for the compressed file in the S3 bucket.
-  At the moment folders are supported not supported.
+  At the moment folders are not supported.
   It should be without version and data extension because they are added at `out`.
 To version the files, the `semver` resource is required.
 The final filename (key) in the S3 bucket is:
  `filename` `version`.tar.gz